bitnet-io/mateablecoin-24.x/doc/developer-notes.md

 Several parts of the repository are subtrees of software maintained elsewhere.

-Some of these are maintained by active developers of Bitcoin Core, in which case changes should go directly upstream without being PRed directly against the project.
+Some of these are maintained by active developers of Mateable Core, in which case changes should go directly upstream without being PRed directly against the project.
 They will be merged back in the next subtree merge.

 Others are external projects without a tight relationship with our project.
-Changes to these should also be sent upstream, but bugfixes may also be prudent to PR against a Bitcoin Core subtree, so that they can be integrated quickly.
+Changes to these should also be sent upstream, but bugfixes may also be prudent to PR against a Mateable Core subtree, so that they can be integrated quickly.
 Cosmetic changes should be taken upstream.

 There is a tool in `test/lint/git-subtree-check.sh` ([instructions](../test/lint#git-subtree-checksh))